Loudoun County encourages residents to stay informed about COVID-19.

-Explain that hand washing can keep them healthy and stop the virus from spreading to others.
+- Explain that hand washing can keep them healthy and stop the virus from spreading to others.

-Be a good role model—if you wash your hands often, they’re more likely to do the same.
+- Be a good role model—if you wash your hands often, they’re more likely to do the same.

-Make handwashing a family activity.
+- Make handwashing a family activity.

 If your children have been in contact with someone who has been ill or confirmed to have COVID-19, watch for signs of illness.
 Symptoms of COVID-19

 can vary in different people, but typically include fever and cough.
 The CDC is investigating cases of multisystem inflammatory syndrome in children (MIS-C) associated with COVID-19.